Nights-Software/ns-docs/resources/nightShifts.md

 1. Start your server and look at your server console to see whether both oxmysql (must start first) and night_shifts (must start after oxmysql) have started.
 Do not continue until you confirm this to be true and without errors.
 If you have any errors, read them and use them to solve your issue.
 They guide you!

+## Using nearest-postal and ModernHUD or SimpleHUD?

+1. ModernHUD and SimpleHUD both `provide "nearest-postal"` in their fxmanifest.lua.
+You have to comment out `provide "nearest-postal"` in the fxmanifest.lua of ModernHUD or SimpleHUD to use nearest-postal with NS - MDT.
+This will prevent errors.

 ## Configuring your Discord API roles in `departments_config.lua`

 1. Make sure you have the Discord API installed and working.
 Also make sure you have roles defined.

 1. Open /config/departments_config.lua in VS Code.

-1. Important: Set up your night_discordapi roles to match the ones configured in the MDT.
+1. Important: Set up your night_discordapi roles to match the ones configured in the `departments_config.lua`.
 You can find all required variables to match by searching: (CNTL+F) `RoleName`.

-1. Set up the matching Discord API roles for: DiscordGuildNames, MDT Access, Departments, Sub-Departments and Ranks.
+1. Set up the matching Discord API roles (NOT ID's) for: DiscordGuildNames, MDT Access, Departments, Sub-Departments and Ranks.
 This will allow you access to the departments in the MDT without errors.
+Read further and find more config notes which are important to follow.

 1. Make sure you have a department role like "LSPD" defined for the department, first rank and first sub-department at all times.
 The same goes for the ambulance department and any other departments you have.
 Exception: Civilian department does not have sub-departments and does not want those either.